killinen/BrakeModule/README.md

 ---

 ## Working principle
 Superabstaract of BOSCH 5.7/DSCIII system.
-In my mind the system can be roughly derived into few subsystems: ABS module which is the control unit (ECU), valves that control the brakefluid flow, ABS relief pump, charge pump (also known as pre-charge pump) and sensors that monitor the system and the trajectory of the car.
-In ABS/DSC situation ABS module can reduce motors torque via CAN messages, relief brake pressure on individual brakes with valves and ABS relief pump or apply pressure to certain brakes by controlling the valves and running the charge pump.
+In my mind the system can be roughly derived into few subsystems: control module (ECU) that is responsible all of the electrical stuff, valves that control the brakefluid flow, ABS relief pump, charge pump (also known as pre-charge pump) and sensors that monitor the system and the trajectory of the car.
+In ABS/DSC situation control module can reduce motors torque via CAN messages, relief brake pressure on individual brakes with valves and ABS relief pump or apply pressure to certain brakes by controlling the valves and running the charge pump.

 Picture of BOSCH system with DSCIII.
 <p align="left">
   <img src="Pics/DSCIII.PNG?raw=true">
 </p>

-As the charge pump can increase the brake pressure, if one can control it can control also cars deceleration (braking).
-The charge pump is controlled normally by 2 N-channel MOSFETs inside ABS module in halfbrige configuration.
+As the charge pump can increase the pressure in the brake circuit (10-15 bar), if one can control it, can also control cars deceleration (braking).
+The charge pump is controlled normally by 2 N-channel MOSFETs inside the control module in halfbrige configuration.

+Pic of 2 FETs inside the module, right one is damaged.
+These are not the regular type black thingies that you normally see as MOSFETs.
 <p align="left">
   <img src="Pics/PumpFETs.PNG?raw=true">
 </p>